Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 On one of our visits, he talked me into a gondola ride up the mountain.
 Convincing me was no simple task considering heights are just as unpleasant to me as bears are.
 However, I must say that the sights I beheld seriously outweighed any fears I might have had.

-There is a DNR office in Grand Marais, as well as a Border Patrol.
+There is a DNR office in Grand Marais and a Border Patrol.

 Five Mile Beach